Fourteen at the Table

-Fourteen at the Table (Czech:Čtrnáctý u stolu) is a 1943 Czechoslovak crime comedy film directed by Oldřich Nový and Antonín Zelenka, starring Karel Höger, Ludvík Veverka and Helena Friedlová.
+Fourteen at the Table (Czech: Čtrnáctý u stolu) is a 1943 Czechoslovak crime comedy film directed by Oldřich Nový and Antonín Zelenka, starring Karel Höger, Ludvík Veverka and Helena Friedlová.

 It was made in German-occupied Protectorate of Bohemia and Moravia.
 The screenplay was based on a story by the retired German silent film actress Ossi Oswalda.
 The film's sets were designed by the art director Jan Zázvorka.

 Plot

-13 guests meet at the home of Mayor Bartoš.
+Thirteen guests meet at the home of Mayor Bartoš.
 They are disturbed by the number, so they hope and wait for another guest to appear.
-A 14th guest does arrive, with the coincidental surname of Čtrnáctý ("Fourteenth").
-Young man Pavel Čtrnáctý is attracted to the mayor's daughter, Ema.
-He cannot resist and kisses her.
+A fourteenth guest does arrive, with the coincidental surname of Čtrnáctý ("Fourteenth").
+The young man, Pavel Čtrnáctý, is attracted to the mayor's daughter, Ema.
+He could not resist and kisses her.
 The girl suddenly becomes the subject of gossip.